 Braces are orthodontic dental appliances that are worn to treat dental malocclusions and facial deformities.
 Dental malocclusions are the result of misalignment of teeth.
-There are several consequences due to misalignment such as gaps, overcrowding, and improper bite.
-Braces will allow patients to gradually get rid of these dental discrepancies.
-The duration of your orthodontic treatment will depend on the severity of the individual’s case.
+There are several consequences of misalignment such as gaps, overcrowding, and improper bite.
+Braces can help to gradually get rid of these dental discrepancies.
+The duration of your orthodontic treatment will depend on the severity of your case.

-The purpose of wearing braces is to eliminate or minimize dental malocclusions.
+The purpose of wearing braces is to correct or eliminate dental malocclusions.
 We recommend braces as they are known to curb dental issues for a very long time.
 Braces, with routine checkups and follow-ups, will accurately bring the misaligned tooth back to its original place.
 At our practice, we offer patients with different types of braces.

 The dental appliance consists of brackets, wires, and elastic bands.
 Your dentist will first clean your teeth.
-Brackets are then attached on to each tooth with the help of dental adhesives.
-The wires are bonded to these brackets.
+Brackets are then attached to each tooth with the help of dental adhesives.
+The wires are attached to these brackets.
 The elastic bands will set them properly in place.

-During the period of your orthodontic treatment, you may have to sacrifice on certain types of food for a minimal period of time.
+During the period of your orthodontic treatment, you may have to abstain from eating certain types of food for a certain time.
 Dentists advise maintaining a soft diet while wearing these appliances.
 The reason is to ensure that your appliances don’t break off and perform better in terms of treatment.

 Dentists would advise avoiding food that is hard to bite and chew.
 However, you can relish your taste buds on food that are equally tasty but soft on the teeth.

-It is vital to maintaining hygiene of the teeth while wearing braces.
+It is vital to maintain dental hygiene while wearing braces.
 We recommend you follow these tips to ensure that you maintain hygiene of the teeth while undergoing orthodontic treatment.